ICRA2017/ICRA2017.github.io/README.md

 MSGD is a scalable back-end for indoor magnetic field-based graphslam.
 Please refer to the related publication below for details:

-Chao Gao and Robert Harle, "Msgd: Scalable back-end for indoor magnetic field-based graphslam", [doi: 10.1109/ICRA.2017.7989444](https://doi.org/10.1109/ICRA.2017.7989444)
+Chao Gao and Robert Harle, "MSGD: Scalable back-end for indoor magnetic field-based GraphSLAM", [doi: 10.1109/ICRA.2017.7989444](https://doi.org/10.1109/ICRA.2017.7989444)